Comparing the 5 Best Blog Builder Sites

 - Support: Customer service reps available 24/7 by ticket submission; knowledge base; community forum

 SqaureSpace's vast template library, which is divided into categories or “template families,” excels at turning ideas into creative realities.
 By utilizing templates within a template family, business-owners can create blogs that aesthetically echo their website while at the same time distinguishing themselves by theme, mood, or tone.
 Beyond the presentational level, this is a boon for organizations looking to grow their online presence.

 SquareSpace blogs are equipped for marketing and media tools as well as productivity apps.
 Though SquareSpace is easy-to-use, it has the potential to overwhelm.
 That’s not necessarily a bad thing, especially for creative-minded users intent on making their vision a reality.
 Aesthetically-agnostic users may be less enchanted by the countless design terms, but for those looking to strike a professional tone and distinguish themselves from competitors, SquareSpace excels.

 Ideal for: beginners running an Ecommerce shop

 Support: phone support (but not 24/7), live chat, email

 With easy-to-use, drag-and-drop features, Weebly is one of the best blogging platforms for beginners.
-Giving you the tools you need to run a successful blog, the modern templates allow you to present your content in the most attractive way possible – all without any coding knowledge.
+Giving you the tools you need to run a successful blog, the modern templates allow you to present your content in an attractive way – all without any coding knowledge.